A Git workflow with RStudio, R and usethis

 In this step, you will create a new branch for a new feature that you want to introduce.
 This branch will later be use to do a pull request on GitHub.

-In RStudio, you can create a new branch, by clicking on the little violet branch symbol in the Git pane:
+In RStudio, you can create a new branch (e.g. to add a data analysis file), by clicking on the little violet branch symbol in the Git pane:

-Enter a name for your new branch (no white space in name!) and leave everything else as it is.
+Enter a name for your new branch (no white space in name allowed) and leave everything else as it is.
 Click on create and RStudio will create and switch the branch for you.
-Note that now, the checked out branch is not master/main anymore but you new branch (see image above).
+The new branch will also directly be pushed to GitHub Don’t worry - this does not mess up anything.
+You are in a new branch so the main branch stays untouched by this.
+You can close the dialog that opened now.
+Note that the branch that you are on is not main anymore but you new branch (see image above).

-See here for a guide on pull requests.
+See here for a guide on how to create a pull requests.